The You-Tube vocals at the Outremont Theatre in Montreal that I linked up with, halfway down my Selected Poems section

 - Maybe, but all of it better than tossing bombs into crowded fruit markets and night spots!

 Not my markets Bernie carried on with certain pride.
-Money just fine with him, giving him a life and the ability to return the favour, in addition his height putting him front row at the spectacle of Edna’s crème caramel tits.
-Finding out she wasn't trained for her noble mission making sure her kids were well cared for by specialised assistants reporting for work at her Bronx brownstone from early morning well into the night, and paid for by him.
+Money just fine with him, giving him a life and the ability to return the favor, in addition his height putting him front row at the spectacle of Edna’s crème caramel tits.
+Finding out she wasn't trained for her noble mission making sure her kids were well cared for by specialized assistants reporting for work at her Bronx brownstone from early morning well into the night, paid for by him.
 Kids needing love, therapy, and having to learn, getting mentally and emotionally freed, a halfway house for the crippled and the hurting, probably conceived at the periphery of Rock Fests and Spring Breaks McRae would later remark.
-Children staying with her for a week, ten weeks, whatever, cared for as long as was needed until N.Y.
+Children staying with her for a week, ten weeks, whatever, cared for as long as was required until N.Y.
 Child Services found a permanent arrangement for them, their young parents failing, not coping the slightest or at all.

 Poor kids all of them, McRae said out loud, though not an especially compassionate man thinking What a classy broad, as the vernacular went and goes.
 A woman both submersed in and committed to this painful, puerile culture of hers.
 One day beginning to put it all down on paper with Viva laIndiferencia, one of his more sanctimonious forays, influenced by people like her, but also taking advantage of, in a way even using her personae.
-Loftily concluding that none of this indifference is a case of hipness, for what’s lacking is focus.
+Loftily concluding that none of this indifference a case of hipness, for what’s lacking is focus.
 That to love is to focus.
-Productions like massive Pop Rock concerts not progress but a progression, a lousy one at that, remembering that once upon a time he personally loved his Coltrane, one of his heroes and up close, but today the young refusing to contemplate, only seeking to be overwhelmed, quickly, superficially, if possible surrounded by thousands, through massive amplification, showered by chemicals and blinding lights, out of sheer but poor peer taste.
+Productions like massive Pop Rock concerts not progress but a progression, a lousy one at that, remembering that once upon a time he personally loved his Coltrane, one of his heroes and up close, but today the young refusing to contemplate, only seeking to be overwhelmed, quickly, superficially, if possible surrounded by thousands, through massive amplification, showered by chemicals and blinding lights, out of sheer but piss poor peer taste.

 Possibly for not having been the object of such focus himself, in the paper bemoaning the lack of deep love, protesting its loss, the squandering of it.
-Yet time would prove, while not admitting or even being conscious of it, that McRae often exhibited the very same sort of indifference.
+Yet time would prove, while not admitting or even being conscious of it, that McRae often would exhibit the very same sort of indifference.
 Out of insecurity manipulating people who were in no position to spot it, innocents like Edna, and lack of loyalty perhaps his greatest flaw of character.
-A guy nevertheless harping on about focus and love having been replaced by push-button passion, the explosion of brash, fast, self-serving politics, everything street, phone or stadium stamped, and everyone’s problem…. but washing his hands when it came to himself.
-The accusation of shallowness passing for depth, of ego-centrism for generosity, of complete indifference for friendship, but McRae denying it as applied to McRae, masterfully excluding himself under the guise of cool objectivity.
-In the end even grandiosely declaring ours is no longer such a brave new world, but a lonely, in the end cowering crowd and strangely uncommitted one, callously ending up producing kids like Edna’s unloved little ones.
+A guy nevertheless harping on about focus and love having been replaced by push-button passion, the explosion of brash, fast, self-serving politics, everything street, phone or stadium stamped, and everyone’s problem…. but washing and wiping his hands when it came to himself.
+The accusation of shallowness passing for depth, of ego-centrism for generosity, of complete indifference for friendship, but McRae denying it as applied to McRae, masterfully excluding himself under the guise of cool objective journalism.
+In the end even grandiosely sermonizing ours is no longer such a brave new world, but a lonely, in the end cowering crowd and strangely uncommitted one, callously ending up producing kids like Edna’s unloved little ones.
 But all words, all mouth, as opposed to real people like Edna and Bernie, dealing in the flesh and as best they can, every day proving their worth and their point.

 So that there’s another question to be asked, and it goes… Really, McRae, is this how you lay your eggs?
 We’re quickly full circle with you now, aren’t we?
-There to dissect America, you said, but committed to generalities, unable to connect deeply to persons, and that Coltrane nostalgia probably all bullshit.
-Wanting your cake and eating it too, your anthropologist mother forgetting to insist that there comes a moment a man or woman must start taking full responsibility for their acts, neither blaming the past, the system nor where they came from.
+Here to dissect America, you said, but committed to generalities, unable to connect deeply to persons, and that Coltrane nostalgia probably all bullshit.
+Wanting your cake and eating it too, your anthropologist mother forgetting to insist that there comes a moment any man or woman must start taking full responsibility for their acts, neither blaming the past, the system nor where they came from.
 Which, while sitting in judgment on entire nations, is what you’re about to do.
 And fat chance trying to impress Edna with this stuff, in the end perhaps better off writing an Ode To A Woman I Never Understood, before asking her to approve your dispatches to London for accuracy.
 Not only because it’s where the same shit reigns, but because of her having figured you out.
 A reporter as it turns out ad infinitum climbing while descending an M.C.
 Escher staircase, setting standards he doesn’t himself live up to.
 And all this so everyone gets to know the man who unexpectedly walked in from nowhere, everyone wondering about him.
-With Edna playing it cool suddenly pulling the rug out from underneath her companions, their thoughts…
+With Edna playing it cool suddenly pulling the rug out from underneath her companions, their thoughts, by blurting out…

 - Bernie only reads short stories!